Stekosan/merrer/README.md

 Works over text files with a Python3 installed and execute permissions.

 To modify the maper/reducer python file, I needed to install vim on each nodes of the Hadoop cluster.
-I create the following file and chmod to set the execute permissoin
+I create the following file and `chmod + x`to set the execute permissions

 # step 1
 ```bash